JoaoVCMiranda/quisp-wiki/WASM-Version-Guide.md

 * run a QuISP simulation
 * pause the simulation and watch the packets
 * see the network configuration (.ned files)
-* record results of the simulation (e.g bell-pair generation rate)
+* record results of the simulation (e.g the number of bell-pair generation)
 * download the recording results and analyze them in your OMNeT++ IDE

 ## Run a simulation